Sturgis Fall Foliage

 Once you finalize your accommodations, it's time to plan your fall foliage driving route!
 We recommend starting in Vanocker Canyon - it stretches from the southern border of Sturgis to Nemo, a small and unique community nestled in the heart of the Hills.
 As you get started, stop by Belle Joli' Winery's tasting room and vineyards right outside of Sturgis.
 They offer vineyard tours, mimosas, wine tastings, Sunday brunches (to die for!), and a variety of other dishes and gift items.

-After Belle Joli', drive through Vanocker Canyon at a leisurely pace to take in the stunning foliage.
+After Belle Joli', drive south through Vanocker Canyon at a leisurely pace to take in the stunning foliage.
 Depending on the timing of your trip, you may see the bright greens and yellows of aspen trees, the deeper gold and orange tones of cottonwoods and birch, or the vibrant reds and chocolate browns of oaks, hazelnuts, maples, and sumac shrubs.
 Throughout the Black Hills, you will always see the deep greens of our native Ponderosa pine and spruce trees, as well as the frosty bluish-gray of the blue spruce.
+While you're south of town, plan to stop for a scenic hike in the Sturgis Trail System.
+Our trail system features over 50 miles of interconnected looping trails - perfect for designing your own adventure!
 From Vanocker and Nemo, you can proceed to scenic Highway 385 north up to Lead, historic Deadwood, and beautiful Spearfish Canyon, or south on Nemo Road to Rapid City, Custer, Keystone, and Hot Springs.
 For those interested in sightseeing along with your foliage tour, view our favorite regional attractions here!

 What to Bring